greatday4april/what-to-eat-ml-backend/README.md

 6. A good resource for writing beautiful Python Code: https://realpython.com/python-pep8/

-## run and debug django
+## run and debug django backend

 1. run the "Python : Django" debugger from vscode, or `python3 manage.py runserver`, then visit `http://127.0.0.1:8000`

-2. when running "Python : Django" debugger, you can also use the DEBUG CONSOLE in vscode as your console
+2. when running "Python : Django" debugger option, you can also use the DEBUG CONSOLE in vscode as your console (similar to rails c)

+3. you can also write tests in `tests.py` so you can write some test code for models etc and use "Python" debugger option to run it, or just `python3 tests.py`

 ## development